Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection

 Because uninformative bins tend to vote ``redundant'' (or negative) even if $i\in J$, we want to set $\xi$ to be smaller to reduce the false negative rate, which is biased toward informative bins.
 That is, a small $\xi$ assigns more importance to the bins that vote ``relevant'' and less importance to the bins that vote ``redundant''.
 For a relevant variable, if $\xi$ is sufficiently small, then the ``relevant'' votes from the informative bins eventually outweigh the ``redundant'' votes.
 For a redundant variable, although the importance of ``redundant'' votes shrinks, there are no bins systematically voting ``relevant'' and the probability is still guaranteed.
-The next proposition shows the probability guarantee of the modified voting scheme. \begin{proposition} Suppose that $n \geq \log(2 b_0)/(b_1 h^{d_x+4})$, $h < \min\{C/(3L),b_3/2\}$ and the weights satisfy {\RV \footnote{\Copy{cop:weight-local}{We can use the weights here in Proposition \ref{prop:global}, but the constants in the bound \eqref{equ:local-false-posi} are much looser.}}}
+The next proposition shows the probability guarantee of the modified voting scheme. \begin{proposition}[Weights Under Local Relevance] Suppose that $n \geq \log(2 b_0)/(b_1 h^{d_x+4})$, $h < \min\{C/(3L),b_3/2\}$ and the weights satisfy {\RV \footnote{\Copy{cop:weight-local}{We can use the weights here in Proposition \ref{prop:global}, but the constants in the bound \eqref{equ:local-false-posi} are much looser.}}}

 Then, under Assumptions~\ref{ass:sub_gau}, \ref{ass:continuous}, \ref{ass:spa_cov}, \ref{ass:gra-point}, \ref{ass:smooth_cov} and \ref{ass:cov_des2}, the misidentification probability of $x_i$ is bounded by